Internet in Russia

-Internet in Russia, or Russian Internet (российский Интернет, which means "Russia-related Internet"), and sometimes Runet (a portmanteau of "Russian" and "Internet"), is the part of the Internet that is related to Russia.
+Internet in Russia, or Russian Internet (российский Интернет), and sometimes Runet (a portmanteau of "Russian" and "Internet"), is the part of the Internet that is related to the Russian Federation.
 As of 2015, Internet access in Russia is available to businesses and home users in various forms, including dial-up, cable, DSL, FTTH, mobile, wireless and satellite.

 As of 2020, 122,488,468 Russians (85% of the country's total population) were Internet users.
 As of September 2020, Russia ranked 47th among the world's countries by the fixed broadband Internet access speed, with an average download speed of 75.91 mbit/s, and 88th by mobile network Internet access speed, with 22.83 mbit/s.
 According to Freedom House, the Internet in Russia is "Not Free" as of 2019.
 In September 2011, Russia overtook Germany on the European market with the highest number of unique visitors online.
 In March 2013, a survey found that Russian had become the second-most commonly used language on the web after English.

 Russians are strong users of social networks, of which Odnoklassniki.ru (used by 75% of 25–35-year-old Russians in 2009) and VKontakte are the most popular.
 LiveJournal has also been long popular.
 Online gaming is widespread.
+Since 2022, the country's online ecosystem has developed independently and cultivated its own local digital economy.
+Due to political factors, and citing reasons such as information security and anti-fraud measures, the authorities have implemented new policies.
+Accessing international websites has become increasingly difficult, while a large number of users have turned to domestic alternatives.